From random-walks to graph-sprints: a low-latency node embedding framework on continuous-time dynamic graphs: Experiments

 \subsubsection{Node Classification vs Link Prediction}

-For the node classification task on the Wikipedia, Reddit and Mooc datasets, we concatenate the source and destination node embeddings and feed the concatenated vector to the classifier, as is usual for datasets where labels are on the edge level.
+For the node classification task on the Wikipedia, Reddit and Mooc datasets, we concatenate the source and destination node embeddings and feed the concatenated vector to the classifier, as is usual for these datasets since labels are on the edge level, for instance, in Mooc dataset where edges connect students to courses, labels indicating whether the student will drop-out are on the edge level.

-For the link prediction task, negative edges are generated following the same approach as the original TGN paper \cite{tgn_icml_grl2020}, a negative edge is sampled for every positive one.
+For the link prediction task, all existing edges are considered positive edges, and negative edges are generated following the same approach as the original TGN paper \cite{tgn_icml_grl2020}, a negative edge is sampled for every positive one.
 We perform the link prediction task both in the \textit{transductive} and \textit{inductive} settings.
 In the \textit{transductive} setting, negative edges are sampled on the same graph used for training.
 Conversely, in the \textit{inductive} setting, the sampled negative edges are constrained to include at least one new node which was not used in the training graph.